Last updated on February 11th, 2025

 Semana Santa in Spain is unforgettable

-By Carolyn Ray
+by Carolyn Ray

 Celebrated since the 16th century, Holy Week (or Semana Santa) in Seville is one of the world’s most well-known festivals.
 As a frequent traveller to Spain, I’ve wanted to witness this seven-day festival and see the processions for years.
 Even if you’re not religious, Semana Santa in Spain is awe-inspiring because it shows the importance of community and the power of faith.

 Each brotherhood has its own ‘pasos’, which show Jesus and Mary in different scenes from the Passion.
 They are all beautifully decorated and incredibly heavy, weighing up to a ton.
 Jesus is shown in gold, and the Virgin Mary, usually in tears, is surrounded by silver and white roses.
 As part of the procession, priests and altar boys carry lit candles and incense.
 There are also musicians and hooded ‘nazarenos‘, sometimes barefoot, who walk in silence.
 The men carrying the heavy pasos for hours to and from the Cathedral are called ‘costaleros’.
-I counted over 40 men underneath one of these immense structures, totally hidden except for their shoes.
+I count over 40 men underneath one of these immense structures, totally hidden except for their shoes.

 Read More: Seville, Spain in the Off Season